Resurrecting Gravitational Vector Modes and their Magnetogenesis: Conclusion

 \section{Conclusion}

-In this work, we revisited the possibility of gravitational V-modes being present in the early Universe, and how they can generate PMFs.
-The main mechanism is for the V-modes to produce a difference in velocities between baryons and photons.
+In this work, we revisited the possibility of gravitational $\mathcal{V}$-modes being present in the early Universe, and how they can generate PMFs.
+The main mechanism is for the $\mathcal{V}$-modes to produce a difference in velocities between baryons and photons.
 This then creates an electric field which in turn produces the PMF.
-We considered three different ICs that could source such V-modes long enough to, in principle, produce PMFs.
+We considered three different ICs that could source such $\mathcal{V}$-modes long enough to, in principle, produce PMFs.

-The first IC, the isocurvature, is the generation of V-modes due to a velocity difference between photon and neutrinos after neutrino decoupling.
-Such a difference alters the evolution of both species' anisotropic stress in a way that can source V-modes.
+The first IC, the isocurvature, is the generation of $\mathcal{V}$-modes due to a velocity difference between photon and neutrinos after neutrino decoupling.
+Such a difference alters the evolution of both species' anisotropic stress in a way that can source $\mathcal{V}$-modes.
 This IC has been considered in previous works~\cite{Lewis:2004kg,Itchiki_V-modes,Paoletti_theory,Rebhan:1991sr,Rebhan:1994zw}, which we managed to reproduce.
 Specifically, we highlighted interesting features in the temporal evolution of the different species involved (Figure~\ref{Fig:ISO_Perts_vs_eta}), and showed how that can explain the evolution of MFs (Figure~\ref{Fig:ISO_B_vs_a}).
 The result is that such IC cannot produce large enough seed MF to explain the origin of all the observed astrophysical MFs.
 The later needs a $B_{\text{seed}}\sim10^{-14}$ G on scales of 1 Mpc, whereas the ISO IC produced an amplitude almost 12 orders of magnitude smaller (Table~\ref{Table: Best-Fits}).
-We also showed that increasing the amplitude of V-modes further to increase that of PMFs is not allowed.
+We also showed that increasing the amplitude of $\mathcal{V}$-modes further to increase that of PMFs is not allowed.
 This is because the resultant $BB$ spectrum of this IC from best-fitting its parameters to data from Planck~\cite{Planck_Lensing,Planck_Primary}, SPT-3G 2018~\cite{Balkenhol_etal} and BAO~\cite{BOSS_DR7,BOSS_DR12,eBOSS_DR16} is already in stark violation of data from SPTpol~\cite{SPTpol} (Figure~\ref{Fig:ISO_BB_lin}).